Services

 Convenience Properties

-Since the Messaging and Spawning services are commonly used, shortcut properties exist that just let you get the handle:
+Since the Messaging, Tween, and Spawning services are commonly used, shortcut properties exist that just let you get the handle:

-Note that the TpTileTweener Service is available via a protected static (i.e., within the class or derived classes only) property in the TilePlusBase class (which all TilePlus tiles derive from).
+Note that the TpTweener Service is also available via a protected static (i.e., within the class or derived classes only) property in the TilePlusBase class (which all TilePlus tiles derive from).
+This property is an alias for TpLib.TweenerService.

 Services as Singletons